 If you have a bunch of books gathering dust on your shelves, you can probably get the most money for them by selling them directly through a site like Amazon or eBay.
 However, if that’s too much work for you, you can turn them into cash faster by selling them to a used bookstore.

 One of the biggest chains that deals in used books is Half Price Books.
-This store also accepts a variety of other items, including CDs, DVDs, mobile phones, tablets, e-readers, computer games, and game consoles.
+This store also accepts a variety of other items, including CDs, DVDs, board games, mobile phones, tablets, e-readers, computer games, and game consoles.

 One type of book that’s always worth more is a rare first edition, the first printing of a particular book.
 If you have books of this kind, take them to a store that specializes in rare books, which will recognize their value.
 Book Riot offers some pointers on how to tell whether your book is a first edition and how much it’s worth.

 Secondhand stores aren’t the only ones willing to pay you for your used goods.
 Some stores that carry mainly new merchandise also have trade-in programs that offer either cash or store credit for an old item when you buy a new one.